William P. Frye (1901): Sinking

 The ship sailed from Seattle, Washington, on November 4, 1914, with a cargo of 189950 USbu of wheat, bound for Queenstown, Falmouth, or Plymouth in the United Kingdom.
 In 1915 the UK was at war with Imperial Germany; the United States was not yet involved in the war and was officially neutral.
 Off the coast of Brazil, William P. Frye encountered the Imperial German Navy raider SMS Prinz Eitel Friedrich on January 27, 1915.
 The Germans stopped and boarded the ship.
-While William P. Frye was U.S.-owned, and thus a neutral ship, her cargo was deemed a legitimate target because the Germans believed it was bound for Britain’s armed forces.
+While William P. Frye was U.S.-owned and thus a neutral ship, her cargo was deemed a legitimate target because the Germans believed it was bound for Britain’s armed forces.
 The captain of Prinz Eitel Friedrich, Max Thierichens, ordered that William P. Fryes cargo of wheat be thrown overboard.
-When his orders were not followed fast enough, he took the ship's crew and passengers prisoner and scuttled her January 28, 1915.
+When his orders were not followed quickly enough, he took the ship's crew and passengers prisoner and scuttled her on January 28, 1915.
 William P. Frye was the first American vessel sunk during World War I.